 Is your city growing faster than your roads can sustain?
 Does your city have a busy intersection that backs up for blocks waiting for drivers wanting to take left turns?

-Often, when an area grows faster than the roadways can support, intersections get backed up with drivers making left-hand turns that block traffic.
+Often, when an area grows faster than the roadways can support, intersections get backed up with drivers making left-hand turns filling up the turn lane and spilling out into through traffic.
 Drivers turning left have to wait for oncoming traffic.
-Drivers behind the turning vehicle have to wait for it to turn before going through the intersection.
+Drivers behind the queue of turning vehicles have to wait for it to clear before going through the intersection.
 This frequently happens around shopping center developments or businesses.
-In busy areas, this can create long backups, and driver frustration.
+In busy areas, this can create long backups and driver frustration.

 In these situations, cities will often need to invest in updating the interchanges, which can be costly and take a long time to complete.